jeffmeloy/ARDS/README.md

 - **Low `info_density` (< 1.0):** High-fidelity preservation.
 Creates a low-distortion, high-rate
   channel essential for creative association and capturing broad context.

-**A Lens on Transformer Cognition and Tractable Debugging**

-This framework provides a principled physical explanation for transformer design and behavior, reframing reasoning failures not as flaws in "knowledge," but as the application of a **suboptimal compression policy**.
-Debugging becomes a more tractable analysis of control system policies.
-The included KL divergence diagnostic measures the "work" done by the controller to shift the model from its default state, providing a quantitative look into the cost of thought.
-This is the instrumentation for a new science of machine cognition.